hjleepapa/1.main/AUDIO_PLAYER_README.md

 # Audio Stream Player

-A web application to play audio streams from Redis audio buffers stored in the Sambanova project.
+A web application to play audio streams from Redis audio buffers stored in the Convonet project.

 ## Features